particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 The M-HAT has a 3-pin JST-PH (2mm pitch) battery connector that is the same as the Monitor One, Muon, and Tachyon for connection to a 3.7V LiPo battery pack with an integrated temperature sensor (10K NTC thermistor).

 Some other Particle devices have a 3.7V LiPo battery without a temperature sensor using 2-pin JST-PH connector.
 This battery is not compatible and cannot be used with the Muon.
-A temperature sensor or equivalent resistance is required for proper operation; replacing the connector is not sufficient to use a battery without a temperature sensor.

 <div align="center"><img src="/assets/images/m-series/battery-conn.png" class="small"></div>